Professor, Department Chair of Community, Environment and Policy, Director, ESRAC

 Drachman Hall A235

-Since 1990, Kelly Reynolds, PhD, has worked as a researcher and public health educator in environmental science, specializing in water quality, food safety and disease transmission.
-Her extensive experience in those research areas includes her role as a Principal Investigator of numerous projects and the publication of hundreds of journal articles, book chapters and professional reports.
+Since 1990, Dr. Reynolds has worked as a researcher and public health educator in environmental science, specializing in water quality, food safety, and disease transmission.
+Her extensive experience in those research areas includes her role as a Principal Investigator of numerous projects and the publication of hundreds of journal articles, book chapters, and professional reports.

 Dr. Reynolds is working on several projects, including one in which she joins UA engineers to apply lasers to detect human viruses in drinking water.
 This type of technology would not only expedite the process of discovering water-borne viruses, but it could detect viruses that were previously undetectable.
 Between 1971 and 2000 in the United States, water-borne pathogens resulted in nearly 600,000 cases of illness.
 Dr. Reynolds suspects that millions of cases were undocumented because people who were affected suffered relatively minor symptoms.